jonGuti13/TensorFI2/experiments/layer-states/README.md

 It is now supported to select the layer where the fault is going to be injected.

+TensorFlow Lite INT8 quantized models are also now supported if *single* Mode is chosen

 ##### Benchmarks and datasets

 In this and [tests/layer-outputs](https://github.com/DependableSystemsLab/TensorFI2/blob/master/tests/layer-outputs) directories, we provide the ML models we have tested the tool with.
 These include smaller models like the simple and convolutional neural networks that work with MNIST and CIFAR-10 datasets to the more complex models like ResNet-50, VGG16, SqueezeNet that use the ImageNet dataset.